Nebraska Vehicle Sales Tax & Fees [+ Calculator]

 If you’re ready to buy a car in Nebraska, you’re already ready to drop some serious cash.
 But you may need to prepare for a bigger financial commitment than you’re thinking.

 Things like sales tax and other fees are often forgotten about in the excitement of making a new car purchase.
-But in Nebraska, you’ll need to be prepared to spend additional money on these extra costs.
+In Nebraska, you’re going to be looking at a base vehicle sales tax of 5.5% plus your local taxes.

 How Much Is the Car Sales Tax in Nebraska?